 • meningitis

-Sepsis - the disease begins with a rise in temperature up to 41 degrees, indomitable vomiting.
-During the first day, against the background of pale gray skin, a characteristic petechial rash appears (small bruises that grow and acquire a stellate shape).
+Sepsis - the disease begins with an increase in temperature to 41 degrees, uncontrollable vomiting.
+During the first 24 hours, a characteristic petechial rash (small bruises that grow and take on a star-shaped shape) appears against the background of pale gray skin.

-The rash is located on the limbs, trunk, can rise above the skin, often ulcerate and form scars.
-At the same time, purulent foci may appear in organs (heart, pericardium, pleural cavity).
-In young children, sepsis often flares up with shock and death.
+The rashes are located on the limbs, torso, can rise above the skin, often ulcerate and form scars.
+At the same time, purulent foci may appear in the organs (heart, pericardium, pleural cavity).
+In young children, sepsis often occurs at lightning speed with the development of shock and death.

 Meningitis is a more common manifestation of infection.
-Patients complain of photophobia, headache, impaired consciousness, tension in the occipital muscles.
+Patients complain of photophobia, headache, disturbances of consciousness, and tension in the neck muscles.
 With isolated meningitis, there is no characteristic rash.

 Measles

-Measles is a previously common viral disease that now occurs in short outbreaks in selected regions.
-In recent years, the virus has raised its head again due to massive anti-vaccine campaigning.
-Most people are highly susceptible to the measles virus, so if one child falls ill in a children's team, then 90% of the remaining unvaccinated children are at risk of becoming infected.
+Measles is a previously common viral disease that now occurs in short outbreaks in certain regions.
+In recent years, the virus has reared its head again due to widespread anti-vaccination agitation.
+Most people are highly susceptible to the measles virus, so if one child in a group of children gets sick, then 90% of the remaining unvaccinated children are at risk of becoming infected.

 • Prodromal (general malaise), lasting 3-5 days.
-It begins acutely, proceeds with an increase in temperature, dry cough, runny nose, redness of the eyes.
-Filatov-Koplik spots appear on the mucous membrane of the cheeks on day 2: whitish-gray dots with a red rim, disappearing within 12-18 hours.
+It begins acutely and progresses with fever, dry cough, runny nose, and red eyes.
+On the 2nd day, Filatov-Koplik spots appear on the mucous membrane of the cheeks: whitish-gray dots with a red rim, disappearing within 12-18 hours.

-• The period of rashes.
-In parallel with an increase in temperature to 40 degrees, maculopapular points appear behind the ears and along the hairline.
-During the day, the rash covers the face, descends to the upper chest.
-After 2-3 days, it reaches the feet, and turns pale on the face.
-Such a phased rash (1 day - face, 2 day - trunk, 3 day - limbs) is typical for measles.
+• Rash period.
+In parallel with the rise in temperature to 40 degrees, maculopapular spots appear behind the ears and along the hairline.
+Within a day, the rash covers the face and goes down to the upper chest.
+After 2-3 days it reaches the feet, and the face turns pale.
+This staged pattern of rashes (day 1 – face, day 2 – torso, day 3 – limbs) is characteristic of measles.
 All this is accompanied by mild itching, sometimes small bruises appear at the site of the rash.
 After the spots disappear, peeling and a brownish mark may remain, which disappears within 7-10 days.

 Complications (usually occur in unvaccinated children):